rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-hugo-website/index.md

 In your content repository (and theme or scaffold repositories if you are customising these), a webhook needs to be configured to trigger the reprovisioning of the website when changes are made.

-In [gitea IDP mode](#gitea-idp-mode), your website will accessible only after loggin in via a [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea), which must be deployed and an OAuth2 application configured, before this project is deployed.
+In [gitea IDP mode](#gitea-idp-mode), your website will accessible only after logging in via a [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea), which must be deployed and an OAuth2 application configured, before this project is deployed.

 #### Setting up the repository for your website content